The Challenge of Low Literacy

-In our community and across our nation, illiteracy contributes to unemployment, poverty, crime, overuse of emergency healthcare services, and other social problems.
-The children of people without literacy skills suffer from increased rates of academic and behavioral problems in school.
+In our community and across our nation, low literacy skills contribute to unemployment, poverty, crime, overuse of emergency healthcare services, and other social problems.
+The children of people with limited literacy skills suffer from increased rates of academic and behavioral problems in school.

 - Being unable to complete a job application.